kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

 ## Define a Service at the root level

 You can also define a Service at the root level.
 Such a definition is applied to all the paths specified at the `spec.rules` which do not have their own Services defined.

  > **NOTE:** Services definitions at the `spec.rules` level have precedence over Service definition at the `spec.service` level.

-Follow the instructions to expose the instances of the HttpBin Service on different paths with a Service defined at the root level.

 1. To expose the instances of the HttpBin Service, create an APIRule CR in your Namespace.
 Run: